 Every business has a range of different customers.
 Some might shop often and spend a small amount each time - while others might only visit once or twice a year, and purchase a lot when they do.

-Therefore you need to make sure your loyalty program has been designed so that it rewards all of your different customers equally - based on the amount of money spend with your business
+You need to make sure your loyalty program has been designed so that it rewards all of your different customers equally - based on the amount of money spend with your business

 It should also identify and reward infrequent customers - because they have the most potential, when it comes to building loyalty and increasing Lifetime Value to your business.